 The Announcement

-On February 27, 2026, HHS Secretary Robert F. Kennedy Jr. announced that 14 previously restricted peptides are expected to return to Category 1 status.
+On February 27, 2026, HHS Secretary Robert F. Kennedy Jr. announced that 14 previously restricted peptides would return to Category 1 status.
 The announcement was made on the Joe Rogan Experience podcast — notably not through an official FDA or HHS regulatory channel.
-This is the most significant regulatory shift in the peptide market in years, though formal rulemaking has not yet been published.
+This is the most significant regulatory shift in the peptide market in years.
+As of early April 2026, formal rulemaking is still in progress — check FDA.gov for the latest status.

 What Are the 14 Peptides?